2005 Japan Series

 The 2005 Japan Series was the championship series of Nippon Professional Baseball (NPB) for the season.
 The 56th edition of the Series, it was a best-of-seven playoff matched the Central League champion Hanshin Tigers against the Pacific League champion Chiba Lotte Marines.
 It would become the most one-sided Japan Series in history, as the Marines outscored the Tigers 33-4 throughout the series.
 On the other hand, the Tigers had several worst records in the Japan Series, scoring only 4 runs, an earned run average of 8.63, and getting no home runs.
-Their offense was also only limited to 2 extra base hits; a double from both Andy Sheets and Takashi Toritani.
+Their offense was also only limited to 2 extra base hits; a pair of doubles from Andy Sheets and Takashi Toritani.

 Background

 Chiba Lotte Marines

 The Marines, led by charismatic manager Bobby Valentine, pulled off an incredible season, finishing 2nd in the Pacific League, qualifying for the newly created Pacific League Climax Series.
 They defeated the defending Japan Series champion Seibu Lions, then squeaked by the Fukuoka SoftBank Hawks, 3 games to 2, in a series where they were just one out away from sweeping the heavily favored Hawks.
 The previous year, the Hawks and Marines were set to merge, alongside the ongoing merger with the Osaka Kintetsu Buffaloes and Orix BlueWave, whilst also proposing to merge both Central and Pacific League to a unified league structure, similar to the KBO and CPBL.
 However, once it was clear that a unified league structure was heavily opposed, the Hawks-Marines merger never came through, and SoftBank ended up buying the Hawks off the financially struggling Daiei.

 Naoyuki Shimizu and submariner Shunsuke Watanabe led the Marines pitching staff, one that allowed the fewest runs in Nippon Professional Baseball.
 Masahide Kobayashi was the team's closer, although he did blow his fair share of saves over the season.
 Watanabe, Shingo Ono, and Dan Serafini all put up an ERA under 3, the lowest by any Marines pitcher since Nate Minchey put up a 2.85 ERA in 2002.

 The Marines offense scored the most runs in the league with a hard-hitting lineup featuring Benny Agbayani, Tsuyoshi Nishioka, Toshiaki Imae, and star Korean import Lee Seung-Yeop, who led the team in home runs.
 Other supporting guys balancing their offense included Tomoya Satozaki, Koichi Hori, Matt Franco, and Saburo Omura.